different-name/steam-config-nix/readme.md

-# steam-launch.nix
+# steam-localconfig-nix

-Home Manager module to enable setting Steam game launch options through your NixOS config
+Manage Steam launch options and other local config declaratively through [Home Manager](https://github.com/nix-community/home-manager)

 > [!WARNING]
 > This flake is in early development and may be unstable